 1/2 C Butter (for spreading)

 1/4 tsp Lemon Extract

-*NOTE: Though Mom's original cinnamon buns call for Macadamia Nuts & Walnuts, we omit these ingredients on the buns served aboard our boat, in order to accommodate for nut allergies.
+*NOTE: Mom Coon loved to add Macadamia Nuts and Walnuts to her recipe.
+We we omit these ingredients on the buns served aboard our boat, in order to accommodate for nut allergies.
 For the same reason, our Almond extract used on the boats is imitation, and contains no nuts.

 Filling: Cinnamon and Brown Cane Sugar to taste